opfesoft/sol-docs/db/world/spell_area.md

 The gender type this entry applies to.
 0 = Male, 1 = Female, 2 = Any.

-### flags
+### autocast

-Flag
-Name
-Comment
-1
-0x01
-SPELL\_AREA\_FLAG\_AUTOCAST
-If the spell should be automatically applied when the character enters the area.
+If set to 1 the spell is automatically applied when the character enters the area.
 Also prevents the user from removing it.
-2
-0x02
-SPELL\_AREA\_FLAG\_AUTOREMOVE
-If the spell should be automatically removed when the character is **inside** the area (only works with quest updates)

-Note: Spell is allways removed on leaving area, SPELL\_AREA\_FLAG\_AUTOREMOVE does not effect this.

-Example:

-flags = 0 : Spell not added on enter (must be added manually), not automatically removed on quest update, but removed on leave. flags = 1 : Spell is automatically applied on enter, not automatically removed on quest update, but removed on leave. flags = 2 : Spell not added on enter (must be added manually), automatically removed on quest update and removed on leave. flags = 3 : (Default) Spell is automatically applied on enter, automatically removed on quest update and removed on leave.

 ### quest\_start\_status, quest\_end\_status